fabienrenaud/java-json-benchmark/README.md

 ## Contribute

-Any help to improve the existing benchmarks or write ones for other libraries are welcome.
+Any help to improve the existing benchmarks or write ones for other libraries is welcome.
 Pull requests are welcome.